bchnge/scrape-radiolab/README.md

 # scrape-radiolab

-## Scrape radiolab episodes from wnyc using scrapy.
+## Procedure for scraping radiolab episodes from wnyc.